yumh1/AgentNetworkProtocol/blogs/Three_Technical_Approaches_to_AI_Internet_Interaction.md

 ## Conclusion

-Looking at these three technical approaches holistically:
+Looking at these four technical approaches holistically:

 In the short term, despite various limitations, Computer Use Agent (CUA) and headless browser technologies can quickly deliver business value in appropriate scenarios.